mdcourse/mdcourse.github.io/docs/source/chapters/chapter1.rst

     - *MonteCarlo*

-    The three first classes named *InitializeSimulation*, *Outputs*, and *Utilities* will be inherited by the two former classes *MolecularDynamics* and *MonteCarlo*.
+    The three first classes named *InitializeSimulation*, *Outputs*, and *Utilities* are inherited by the two former classes *MolecularDynamics* and *MonteCarlo*.

+.. container:: justify

     The purpose of the class *InitializeSimulation* is to set up the system and place atoms in the box.
 Class *Outputs* deals with data files, dumps, and log files.
 Class *Utilities* contains